ArunPanesar42/Engineering_84_Sparta/README.md

 - Q: Explain how you implemented DRY -  OOP - MVC - MVT - use STAR to answer this?
 - A: DRY AND OOP stands for Dont Not Repeat yourself and Object Orientated Programming, when i was in university i had to create an AI system for an enemy, in order for me to do this i had to create multiple functions in differents scripts to inherit from one another.
 The result of this is a enemy AI that worked and worked really well.
+- Q: What is Flask?
+- A: Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.[2]
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
+Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.
+Applications that use the Flask framework include Pinterest and LinkedIn.
+- Q: What are the features of flask?
+- A: Development server and debugger, Integrated support for unit testing and RESTful request dispatching.
 - Q: What is cloud computing and why should we use it?
 - A: Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
 Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services(AWS), one of the benefits of cloud computing is that you can deploy globally in minutes.
 - Q: What are devops practices and importance of them (CI/CD/CDE)?